Tibet Nepal Bhutan Tour

 To explore distinct Buddhist culture, the best choice is to make a tour in three Himalayan kingdoms, Nepal, Tibet, and Bhutan.
 The Nepal Tibet Bhutan Tour offers travelers a panorama of these fabulous destinations without worrying about tickets, routes, visas, and hotels.

 Your journey will start with a flight to Lhasa, Tibet, the most remote and mysterious land in the world.
-In Tibet, you can explore Lhasa, Gyantse, Shigatse and other areas which you’re interested in.
-Pay a visit to the Potala Palace, Drepung Temple, and Barkhor Street, join the pilgrims at the kora around Mount Kailash, and get to the EBC to have a view of the tallest mountain in the world.
-Nomads grazing their yaks on pastures, pilgrims worshiping idols in temples, and monks debating about Buddhism in the famous Sera Monastery.
+In Tibet, you can explore Lhasa, Gyantse, Shigatse and other areas that you’re interested in.
+Pay a visit to the Potala Palace, Drepung Temple, Barkhor Street, join the pilgrims at the kora around Mount Kailash and get to the EBC to have a view of the highest mountain in the world.
+You will also see nomads grazing their yaks on pastures, pilgrims worshiping idols in temples, and monks debating Buddhism doctrine.
 Devoted Tibetan are connected with their common beliefs on this vast land, you will be moved by their pure spirits.

-Fly across the massive Tibetan Plateau, the highest plateau in the world, you’ll land in Kathmandu, the capital of Nepal.
+Flying across the massive Tibetan Plateau, you’ll land in Kathmandu, the capital of Nepal.
 Delve into the Kathmandu Valley, the Nepali culture will spread in front of you.
 Filled with spiritual masters and ascetics, Kathmandu is an indubitable Buddhist city in every respect.
 You can admire Pashupatinath Temple and Durbar Square, which are listed in UNESCO World Heritage Sites, with the sunset and sunrise of the Himalayas.